 We also like Expensify’s integration with the most popular accounting and bookkeeping software—it syncs with everything from QuickBooks Online to Microsoft Dynamics.
 For faster travel expense reimbursement, Expensify will automatically import receipts from Uber and Lyft.

 There aren’t too many flies in the Expensify ointment, but some are still worth noting.
 For one, its pay-per-use plans are a little pricey.
-And on the app stores, some customers note problems with the app crashing or failing to sync properly.
+And on the app stores, some customers note problems with the app crashing or failing to sync properly, especially Android users.

 How does Expensify work?